pmeredit/babelfish/README.md

 ### Running the Tool

-The tool parses the specified $assemble config and generates the appropriate pipeline based on the specified schema or validates the specified schema file.
+The tool parses the specified $join config and generates the appropriate pipeline based on the ERD or validates the specified ERD file.

-// to run $assemble pipeline generation and optimization
+// to run $join pipeline generation and optimization

-cargo run --bin babelfish-cli -- -p assets/simple_test.json

-cargo run --bin babelfish-cli -- -p assets/simple_test1.json
+cargo run --bin babelfish-cli -- -p assets/join_test.json

-^^ show embedded vs reference

 // to parse an ERD

-cargo run --bin babelfish-cli -- -e assets/simple_schema.json
+cargo run --bin babelfish-cli -- -e assets/new_erd.json

 ## Schema and Assembly Examples